boldchains/react-redux-blog/README.md

 *You need two terminal windows open*, one for client and the other for server.

 ####Development
-1. In terminal 1, run: `npm start`.
+1. In terminal 1,
+	1. `export JWT_SECRET=somesecretstring` <-- This is used to generate JWT tokens.
+	2. run `npm start`.
 This runs the app server (Express).
 2. In terminal 2, run: `npm run dev`.
 This runs the development server(webpack-dev-server).
 3. Open browser and go to: `localhost:8080`